-- playing cards, travel games and other activities for children
+- playing cards, travel games and other small activities

 - Pack the contents of your kit in an easy-to-carry bag(s) or a case on wheels.

-- Store your kit in a place that is easy to reach and ensure that everyone in your family knows where it is.
+- Store your kit in a place that is easy to reach and ensure that everyone in your household knows where it is.